Dependencies

 key, dependencies are downloaded and extracted from PyPI using an HTTP requests library.

-You can also specify the python:
+You can also specify the site_package:

 key for already-installed dependencies: